 Anti-abortion politicians have been on a years-long crusade against Planned Parenthood.
-Mike Pence introduced the first federal legislation to “defund” Planned Parenthood in 2007.
-Women’s health champions beat it back, but it was just one of many such attacks.
+Former Vice President Mike Pence introduced the very first federal legislation to “defund” Planned Parenthood back in 2007.
+Reproductive health champions beat it down, but it was just one of many such attacks.

-More recently, in 2015 anti-abortion extremists released deceptively edited videos that made false claims about Planned Parenthood health centers.
+In 2015, anti-abortion extremists released deceptively edited videos that made false claims about Planned Parenthood health centers.
 The videos were completely debunked, but anti-abortion members of Congress, state legislators, and presidential candidates used the faked videos to push their anti-Planned Parenthood agenda.
-Thankfully, President Barack Obama blocked the “defund” legislation.
+Thankfully, then-President Barack Obama blocked the “defund” legislation.
 Meanwhile, Planned Parenthood was cleared of all wrongdoing and sued the video attack perpetrators.
 But that hasn’t stopped extreme politicians from going after Planned Parenthood patients, particularly at the state level.

 The Impact of “Defunding” Attacks